 Overnight: Monadhliath Hotel, Laggan

-An awesome day of riding which has everything the highlands can throw at us.
-Epic scenery as we climb to the Head of Glen Banchor followed by river crossings, a remote bothy and one of the best sections of singletrack descent we have ridden down into Newtonmore, and that is just the first section.
+An awesome day of riding which has everything the highlands can throw at you.
+Epic scenery as you climb to the Head of Glen Banchor followed by river crossings, a remote bothy and one of the best sections of singletrack descent we have ridden down into Newtonmore, and that is just the first section.

-A brief road section follows before we dive into Glen Feshie and Rothiemurchus Forests, a challenging mix of forest tracks, secret singletrack, romantic castles and all with the Cairngorms looming ahead of us.
-After a truly unforgettable day of riding we finish in Aviemore.
+A brief road section follows before reaching Glen Feshie and Rothiemurchus Forests, a challenging mix of forest tracks, secret singletrack, romantic castles and all with the Cairngorms looming ahead of us.
+After a truly unforgettable day of riding you'll finish in the bustling outdoors town of Aviemore.

 Overnight: Ravenscraig Guesthouse, Aviemore